 - Wash all fruit and vegetables carefully before eating.

 - Wash hands and food preparation surfaces after handling raw meat.

 - Wear gloves when gardening.
 Wash hands after gardening or touching soil/sand.

 - Sandpits should be covered when not in use to stop cats defecating in the pit.

 - Do not allow cats to hunt or roam.
-RSPCA Australia encourages the containment of cats in an enclosed area, at a minimum from dusk until dawn (see the article below ‘Is it okay to keep my cat confined to my property all of the time?’ and RSPCA policy A8).
+RSPCA Australia encourages the containment of cats in an enclosed area, at a minimum from dusk until dawn.

-Please consult your doctor directly for more safety information.
 Your vet can also provide advice about Toxoplasmosis infection in animals.
+Please consult your doctor directly for more information about Toxoplasmosis in people.

 For more information, please see: